About This Chapter

 MTTC Political Science: U.S. Jurisprudence - Chapter Summary

-This chapter uses short lesson videos to give you a good overview of the legal system and jurisprudence in the U.S. Watch the videos to improve your understanding of the source of laws, types of law, court proceedings and dispute resolution in the U.S. After these lessons, you should be better prepared for exam questions about:
+This chapter uses short lesson videos to give you a good overview of the legal system and jurisprudence in the U.S. Watch the videos to improve your understanding of the source of laws in the American legal system, public versus private law, the functions of the various levels of the court system and more.
+This chapter will make sure you are prepared to:

 Reinforce your understanding of the material presented in these lessons and discover topics you don't fully understand by completing the quizzes that accompany these lesson videos.
-Once you've discovered the material you don't know, improve your understanding of that material by returning to the lesson videos with the provided links that allow you to jump to the spots of the lessons that discussed these topics.
+Once you've discovered material you don't know, improve your understanding of that subject area by returning to the corresponding portion of the lesson video with the provided link.

 1. Sources of Law in the American Legal System